EVERYDAY LIFE IN ANGLO SAXON TIMES

 Nevertheless all these towns were very small by modern standards.
 In 1086 the population of London was only 16,000-18,000 and a large town like Lincoln only had 5,000 inhabitants.
 A medium sized town like Colchester had about 2,500 inhabitants.
 Many towns were smaller.

 The old Roman towns fell into decay and Roman roads became overgrown.
-Travel was slow and dangerous in Anglo Saxon times and most people only travelled if it was unavoidable.
-If possible people travelled by water along the coast or along rivers.
+Travel was slow and dangerous in Anglo Saxon times and most people only traveled if it was unavoidable.
+If possible people traveled by water along the coast or along rivers.